Keep a record of any WordPress change you want in the activity log

 - Create a sensor in the /wp-content/uploads/wp-security-audit-log/custom-sensors/ directory

-- Declare the alerts in the file /wp-content/uploads/wp-security-audit-log/custom-alerts.php.
+- Declare the events in the file /wp-content/uploads/wp-security-audit-log/custom-alerts.php.
 As simple as that.
 Let’s start

 Read the rest of this post for more detailed explanation of how to build your sensor.

-Before proceeding please download the file custom-alerts.zip which includes the sample sensor file and custom alerts file used for the below example.
+Before proceeding please download the example plugin which includes the sample sensor file and custom events file used for the below example.

 class WSAL_Sensors_CustomHooks extends WSAL_AbstractSensor

-Then specify the hooks you are going to use in this sensor in the section HookEvents, shown in the following code sample:
+Then specify the hooks you are going to use in this sensor in the section HookEvents:

 public function HookEvents()

-In the next and last part is where you should have the actual sensor code, i.e. the code that specifies what to monitor and what is the change that should generate the alert.
-In this section you should also specify the details about the WordPress security alert that is created in the WordPress audit trail, including the alert severity, alert code, alert text and any other variables that you want to use in the alert text.
+In the next and last part is where you should have the actual sensor code, i.e. the code that specifies how the event is fired.
+In this section you should also specify the details about the event that is created in the WordPress activity log, including the severity, code / ID, text and any other variables that you want to use in the text.

-Once you’re ready with the code save the sensor file in the /wp-content/uploads/wp-security-audit-log/custom-sensors/ directory.
-The filename should always be the same as that of the class without the WSAL_Sensors_ prefix.
-So in this example the file is CustomHooks.php.
+Once you are ready with the code save the sensor file in the /wp-content/mu-plugins/wp-security-audit-log/custom-sensors/ directory.
+The filename should always be the same as that of the class without the WSAL_Sensors_prefix.
+So in this example the file is CustomSensor.php.

-Declaring the Alerts in WP Security Audit Log
+Declaring the events in WP Security Audit Log

-Once you create your sensor file, declare the alerts in the file custom-alerts.php which you can also find in the zip file you downloaded.
-The file should be saved in: /wp-content/uploads/wp-security-audit-log/.
+Once you create your sensor file, declare the events in the file custom-alerts.php which you can also find in the zip file you downloaded.
+The file should be saved in: /wp-content/mu-plugins/wp-security-audit-log/.
 Below is the sample code for 3 alerts with different severity:

 $custom_alerts = array(